 They also have frozen sensory bumps to provide oral awareness for babies.
 You can make regular juice popsicles or you can actually use breast milk in these if you want.

-Your Guide To Choosing The Best BPA-Free, Non-Toxic Popsicle Molds For Your Family
+Everything You Need To Choose The Best BPA-Free, Non-Toxic Popsicle Molds

 In addition to the materials used, there are some other things to consider when choosing the best popsicle molds for your family.

 • Consider the ages of the people who will be eating the popsicles.
 Standard popsicle sizes tend to be too large for toddlers, ending up in a big, melty mess.
-For kids under five years old, go for smaller molds (about 1 to 1.5 fl oz).
+For babies and toddlers, go for smaller molds (like ezpz, about 1 to 1.5 fl oz).

-• Also consider how much freezer space you have.
+• Also consider how much freezer space you have and whether an upright mold or horizontal tray will work best for your space.
 This will help you decide whether to get a tray that holds multiple popsicles or molds that can be placed in the freezer individually.
-Also think about whether an upright mold or horizontal tray will work best for your space.

-• If you’re shopping for kids, they’re sure to love the fun shapes and characters available.
-From rocket ships to unicorns, the brands listed above have lots of different shapes so you’re sure to find some that your kids (or your adults) will love.
+• If you’re shopping for kids, they will love the fun shapes and characters available.
+From rocket ships (Zoku) to unicorns (Tovolo), the brands listed above have lots of different shapes so you’re sure to find some that your kids (or your adults) will love.

 • When considering which style is best for you, think about which is going to be the least messy for your kids.
 The Ecoberi tubes above are probably going to be the least messy because much less juice will drip down your kids’ hands as they melt.
-Additionally, the Ecozoi ones have a drip guard rim at the bottom which will catch a certain amount of melty goodness before letting it hit the floor.
+Additionally, the Ecozoi will probably be the most sturdy and have a drip guard rim at the bottom which will catch a certain amount of melty goodness before letting it hit the floor.
 Most of the brands above have leak-proof lids as well.

 Many of the stainless steel popsicle molds on the market require disposable sticks, usually made from wood or bamboo.
 Some people don’t like this because it requires you to always have sticks on hand and also creates more waste.
 Luckily, several of the brands above come with their own reusable sticks.

-Alternatively, you may choose one of the push-up versions so you can avoid sticks altogether when making your own ice pops.
+Alternatively, you may choose one of the push-up versions (Zoku, Liewood, Ecoberi) so you can avoid sticks altogether when making your own ice pops.

 What else is there to know about popsicle making?
 Here are some common questions and helpful tips to get you started.